Nick-Son/Expertise/README.md

 ## What is *'Expertise'*?
 Expertise is an app that connects people to experts, allowing them to book sessions with them quickly and efficiently, bypassing the hassles of finding and organising consultations from consultation companies and allowing people to get expert's advice when urgent

 ### The problem
+Small teams in need of flexable consulting solutions to integrate with a fast-paced agile development style
 ### The solution

 ## Planning
 The planning stage began on paper.
-This was mainly brainstorming the idea, articulating what I as a user would benifit from a service such as 'Expertse'.
+This was mainly brainstorming the idea, articulating what I as a user would benifit from a service such as 'Expertise'.
 The next logical step was user stories.
 The user stories, written from my own perspective/persona helped outline the minimum needed features and also, solidified the validity of the idea.

 I sketched some rough designs of the UI and accompanying user journey on paper, allowing me to map out the needed pages and actions needed.
 This helped better understand what models and controllers that would be needed.
 I allocated some time to looking at similar and/or competing sites to get an idea of the layout, and what current users expect from an app in this field.
 I used figma to create higher fidelity designs, informed by the original paper sketches, helping me understand better the required UI components and a better idea of the available space and amount of content that should be displayed.